ALLINAPPLI/frenchpostcodes/README.md

 This extension searches for cities or French postal codes after entering a postal code or a city

+Make sure that the country case in the Change Address section is activated on : Administer > Localization > Address Settings

 The extension is licensed under [AGPL-3.0](LICENSE.txt).

 ## Requirements